-We thank John Kubiatowicz, Michael Nielsen, Isaac Chuang, Cris Moore, and George Viamontes for helpful discussions, and Andrew Cross for fixing an error in the manuscript and software.
+We thank John Kubiatowicz, Michael Nielsen, Isaac Chuang, Cris Moore, and George Viamontes for helpful discussions, Andrew Cross for fixing an error in the manuscript and software, and Martin Laforest for pointing out an error in the proof of Theorem 8.
 SA was supported by an NSF Graduate Fellowship and by DARPA.
 DG is supported by funds from NSERC of Canada, and by the CIAR in the Quantum Information Processing program.